 Start Your Free Trial With Bevspot Today!

 If your bar management software or inventory spreadsheets are set up correctly—we’ve got a bar inventory template for you if they’re not—you should be able to access an inventory usage report.
 That may sound simple, but this report is the first step in almost every measurement of a bar’s performance: helping you calculate profit margins or pour costs, detect over-pouring or theft, calculate pars, and find which products are performing poorly.

 [See also: Bar Inventory and Usage for Beginners]

 Let’s start with the inventory usage formula.
-Your inventory usage in a time period is equal to your starting inventory plus any received product orders minus your ending inventory:
+Your inventory usage is equal to your starting inventory plus any received product orders minus your ending inventory:

 Inventory Usage =

 + Received Product Orders